 How to Pick the Best Noise-Canceling Headphones

-Finding the best headphones to block out noise includes considering your goals and expectations and finding a comfortable-fitting pair at a price you can afford.
+Finding the best headphones to block out noise involves considering your goals and expectations, as well as finding a comfortable-fitting pair at a price you can afford.

 Noise Cancellation

 Noise cancellation has two components: passive noise cancellation and active noise cancellation (ANC).
 “Passive” noise cancellation is just a fancy term for describing the amount of sound blocking you get by wearing headphones or earbuds without them even being turned on.
+This is akin to wearing earplugs or using muffling headphones to protect your hearing at loud events.
 Active noise cancellation (ANC), uses technology and competing sound waves inside the device to cancel out external noise sounds from reaching your eardrum.
 This fancy tech is pretty involved.
 The better it is, the more relief from outside sounds you can expect.

 Frequency Decibel Reduction